 Why you’ll love this easy vegan tiramisu:

-If you love tiramisu, just wait until you try this amazing vegan version!
+If you love tiramisu, just wait until you try this amazing vegan version.
 It has every flavor of the classic, along with those gorgeous layers of espresso soaked ladyfingers and mascarpone filling.
-Yet it’s undetectably dairy free, eggless, and vegan with the options of being gluten free, refined sugar free, and nut free!
+Yet it’s undetectably dairy free, eggless, and vegan.

-You just won’t believe that this tiramisu is vegan.
-From the fluffy and creamy dairy free mascarpone cream made with homemade vegan mascarpone to the soft yet delightfully soaked espresso homemade ladyfingers, this is the perfect dessert to test on your vegan skeptic friends and family 😉
+And with the fluffy and creamy dairy free mascarpone cream made with my simple 2 ingredient homemade vegan mascarpone paired the soft yet delightfully soaked espresso homemade ladyfingers, this is the perfect dessert to test on your vegan skeptic friends and family 😉

-In fact, it’s so perfect, I decided to make a banana pudding tiramisu and tiramisu cheesecake based off of this recipe!
+In fact, it’s so perfect, I decided to go a little crazy…and make a banana pudding tiramisu, pistachio tiramisu, and even a pumpkin tiramisu off of this recipe.

-This is truly the easiest vegan tiramisu recipe ever.
-I promise.
+But with a few tricks, I can promise this is truly the easiest vegan tiramisu recipe ever.

 How to make vegan tiramisu from scratch